Mastodon

 Where does the comparison data come from?

-The medians used in this tool come from the ONS Wealth and Assets Survey, the official survey of household wealth in Great Britain.
-The survey covers tens of thousands of households and breaks total wealth into property, private pension, financial, and physical components.
+The medians used in this tool come from the ONS Wealth and Assets Survey, Wave 7 (2018-2020), the official survey of household wealth in Great Britain.
+Figures shown are median individual total wealth, broken down into property, private pension, financial, and physical components.
+Figures are indicative; check the latest ONS release for current values.

 Does the comparison include my house?